Malaysia's Anwar convicted of sodomy, political future in doubt

 "Such failure merits an intervention," said justice Balia Yusof Wahi.

-(Additional reporting by Niluksi Koswanage; Writing by Stuart Grudgings; Editing by Nick Macfie)
+(Additional reporting by Niluksi Koswanage, Doina Chiacu in Washington; Writing by Stuart Grudgings; Editing by Nick Macfie and Ken Wills)